techidaily/site-facebook-video-recording/source/_posts/new-how-to-schedule-a-post-on-your-facebook-plusfree-tools-for-2024.md

 **Step 1: Download the Facebook app to your mobile**

 From your app store, download the Facebook Pages Managers.
 This is an app created and owned by Facebook.
-[Click here to download Facebook Pages Manager for your Android phone](https://play.google.com/store/apps/details?id=com.facebook.pages.app&hl=en)or [here if you are an iPhone/iPad user.](https://apps.apple.com/us/app/facebook-pages-manager/id514643583)
+[Click here to download Facebook Pages Manager for your Android phone](https://play.google.com/store/apps/details?id=com.facebook.pages.app&hl=en) or [here if you are an iPhone/iPad user.](https://apps.apple.com/us/app/facebook-pages-manager/id514643583)

 **Step 2: Log into your Facebook**